 In reality, growth is not a series of "hacks."
 It's a rigorous methodology consisting of experimenting, collecting data, and leveraging human psychology.
 All in pursuit of directly maximizing revenue — not raising brand awareness or generating buzz.

 Growth marketing (which is how I will now refer to the discipline) differs from traditionally undisciplined marketing in that growth marketing focuses on clearly measurable and directly profitable marketing initiatives.

-For example, growth rarely concerns itself with billboards, radio ads, conferences, and other difficult to measure channels.
-(Try attributing a customer to the billboard they saw before signing up.
+For example, growth rarely concerns itself with billboards, radio ads, conferences, and other difficult-to-measure channels.
+(Try attributing a customer to the billboard they saw before buying.
 Try doing it when you have multiple billboards in a city.)